MIT-PSFC/POPSIM-Public/docs/index.md

 ### Core Modules Infrastructure
 - [x] Continuous time (e.g. diff eq), discrete time (e.g. state machine), hybrid time modules [see "Introduction to Modules"](./notebooks/intro_to_modules.ipynb)
 - [x] All modules are simulateable with a common `simulate` function [see "Introduction to Modules"](./notebooks/intro_to_modules.ipynb)
-- [x] All modules can have time dependent trajectories as `Params` (e.g. controls, disturbances, boundary conditions, inputs from other modules) [see "Using CometMirror"](./notebooks/comet_mirror.ipynb)
+- [x] All modules can have time dependent trajectories as `Inputs` (e.g. controls, disturbances, boundary conditions, inputs from other modules) [see "Using CometMirror"](./notebooks/comet_mirror.ipynb)
 - [x] All modules output a common dataset format (`xarray.Dataset`) [see "Using CometMirror"](./notebooks/comet_mirror.ipynb)
     * [ ] Support for multi-dimensional output variables
 - [x] Hierarchical module example [see the Controller Plus Sim Tutorial](./notebooks/controller_plus_sim.ipynb)